Loretta Ford: Founding of nurse practitioner programs

 As a public health nurse for Boulder County, Ford worked in rural Colorado in the 1940s and 1950s.
-Through CU's public health nursing program, Ford became one of the first test field teachers, training students from the Denver Visiting Nurse Service in these communities.
+Through University of Colorado's public health nursing program, Ford became one of the first test field teachers, training students from the Denver Visiting Nurse Service in these communities.
 During this time, she noted a deficit of care in these communities, which she and other nurses filled with temporary health clinics.
 This experience confirmed for Ford that nurses could independently fill gaps in healthcare if offered specialized training.
 Ford was given the opportunity to begin developing the specialized training she envisioned through the Western Interstate Commission for Higher Education in Nursing.
-With this organization, Ford was part of a team of educators who developed a specialized clinical curriculum for community health, a curriculum she brought to CU to further develop.
+With this organization, Ford was part of a team of educators who developed a specialized clinical curriculum for community health, a curriculum she brought to University of Colorado to further develop.

 In 1965, Ford joined with pediatrician Henry Silver to create the pediatric nurse practitioner program at the University of Colorado.
 This was the first nurse practitioner program in the United States.
 The program was introduced in a Pediatrics journal article in 1967 as, "a new educational and training program in pediatrics for professional nurses which has been developed to provide increased health care for children in both rural and urban areas."

 Early nurse practitioner programs faced opposition from established faculty at nursing schools.
 Due to the medical component of the curriculum, physicians were now involved in training nurses.
 Opponents were concerned this would lead to a supervisory relationship between nurse practitioners and physicians, instead of a cooperative relationship between independent colleagues.
 Critics felt this approach would allow medicine to usurp nursing.
 Additionally, there was a great deal of prejudice around the abilities of nurses that Ford worked to overcome in these first nurse practitioner programs.